nrw-digital/week-notes/en/updates/_posts/2023-11-17-week-notes.md

 + Lucinda and Kim have been working on getting a new online service for recruitment up and running.
 Expect to see this published next week

 ## What we're planning
-Some much needed weekend rest, reflection and recuperation so we're revived for the week ahead!
+Some much needed weekend rest, reflection and recuperation so we're revived for the week ahead.

 ![Otterly cute!](https://github.com/nrw-digital/week-notes/blob/127c17ab5bd35e120612bb7293428b29fbeca05f/images/otter.png?raw=true)